Layr-Labs/eigensdk-go/challenger/README.md

     - There is another approach where you can use the logic from the operator to compute the task.
 To do this, you can wrap the logic into a `ResponseCalculator` implementation.
 Then you can use `ResponseValidationFunctionFromResponseCalculator`, which will be in charge of computing the response of a task and will use a user-defined function to compare the computed response with the operator's response.

-3. **Provide a Task Processor**: Provide a struct implementing the `ChallengerProcessor` interface.
+3. **Provide a Challenger Processor**: Provide a struct implementing the `ChallengerProcessor` interface.
 This interface contains user-defined logic to process new tasks and task responses.
 We provide a standard `IndexingChallengerProcessor` implementation that can be used as is for most cases, you can create it using the `NewIndexingChallengerProcessor` constructor from `challengerprocessor` package:

     1. Instantiate an Ethereum client and a transaction manager for the `ChallengerProcessor`: